-Question Answer Marks Guidance (b) Gillian Clarke The Angelus begins with the memory of the angelus bell leaving an echo and dancing leaves on an otherwise bleak dusk of a first day at a new boarding-school.
+Question Answer Marks Guidance (b) The Angelus begins with the memory of the angelus bell leaving an echo and dancing leaves on an otherwise bleak dusk of a first day at a new boarding-school.
 There are memories of the dormitory, loneliness and fear of the dark.
 These sombre memories are contrasted with the pretty rooms and lively activities of the bright girls who now attend the school.
 Sunday concerns a childhood memory about family life and a Sunday when "helping day" went horribly wrong, Sunday dinner ruined by the parents' anger (even the sprouts steam sourly), the day mending only when the parents, separately, "nap".
 There are plenty of domestic details here that make family life vivid, from wedding silver to blue tureens and the activities of the family cat.
-11 Basic responses will make brief comment on the poem.
-They will move through the bands as understanding of the poem becomes more developed and better supported by textual reference.
-The best will display a reasonably developed response to the poem and what is vivid, making a little engagement with the language and structure of the poem. (c) Gillian Clarke Hare in July begins with the excitement of the dog about the hare she has been hunting (Nature red in tooth and claw?) and ends with the touching description of the hare's death, perhaps caused by the hare itself, leaping too wildly against the dog's jaw.
+16 Basic responses will provide relevant comments on the poem with a little support.
+They will move up through the bands as understanding of the poem becomes more developed and better supported by textual reference.
+Good answers will widen the discussion beyond the narrative of the poem and engage with how the language of the poem brings to life the rather commonplace family life in Sunday .
+Best responses will consider the structure of the poem and engage closely with its language. (c) Hare in July begins with the excitement of the dog about the hare she has been hunting (Nature red in tooth and claw?) and ends with the touching description of the hare's death, perhaps caused by the hare itself, leaping too wildly against the dog's jaw.
 The bitch has "courted" the hare, not intending its destruction.
 There are descriptions of plants turning from a mist of green to "dense foliage" and farm machines in the field.
-There is much in this natural world which is striking.
-In The Hare, the baby cry of the trapped hare is heard in the setting of a cold night, with a breathing river, a coughing cow and the smell of blossom.
-There is also the fine description of the moon.
+The natural world is the setting for the hare's death: as grass is cut for the fire, we are reminded that all flesh is grass and will come to the same end as the hare, though not by the same means.
+In The Hare , the baby cry of the trapped hare is heard in the setting of a cold night, with a breathing river, a coughing cow and the smell of blossom.
+There is also the fine description of the moon, which links the women with their joke and discussion about having children.
 Like the trapped hare, the friend in the poem is dying.
-11 Basic responses will make brief comment on the poem.
-They will move through the bands as understanding of the poem becomes more developed and better supported by textual reference.
-The best will display a reasonably developed response to the poem and what is moving about it; this will involve some response to its language.
+16 Basic responses will provide relevant comments on the poem with a little support.
+They will move up through the bands as understanding of the poem becomes more developed and better supported by textual reference.
+Good answers will show clear and sustained understanding and begin to engage with the language and structure of the poem.
+Best responses here will consider the structure of the poem and engage very closely with its language.